zerratar/PapyrusDotNet/README.md

 Example usage:
 PapyrusDotNet.exe  -i "MyDotNetSkyrimScripts.dll" -o "c:\skyrim\data\scripts\asm\"

-···-i : Input DLL file, containing your .NET built skyrim scripts ···-o : output directory, where your generated .pas files will be put.
+...-i : Input DLL file, containing your .NET built skyrim scripts

+...-o : output directory, where your generated .pas files will be put.

 ###### Note: This will generate a .pas file for each class defined inside the .dll
 ###### And does not currently compile it into a .pex for you.
 You will have to do this
 ###### yourself.
 I'm currently working on getting this to work automatically for you.

-## PapyrusDotNet.CoreBuilder
+### PapyrusDotNet.CoreBuilder

 A Papyrus Assembly Code -> .NET Library Generator.
 It is used for generating a core.dll that can be used